Pinar Toprak: Career

 At Paramount she attended scoring sessions and worked for Hans Zimmer's production company, Media Ventures International (now Remote Control).
 She also trained in programming sample instruments.
 She left Zimmer's company after a year to work as assistant to composer William Ross.

 In 2006 she composed the score for the video game Ninety-Nine Nights, and then for Behind Enemy Lines 2.
-From that time onward, she worked on more than forty feature films and several video-game and television projects.
-She worked on the fanfare of Skydance Media from 2010 to 2022.
+From that time onward, she worked on more than forty feature films and several video game and television projects.
+She wrote the fanfare for Skydance Media from 2010 to 2022.

-Among her work was the score for the romantic comedy The Lightkeepers (2009), which won the 2010 International Film Music Critics Association (IFMCA) Award for Best Comedy Score.
-Toprak's score for The Lightkeepers made it to the 2011 Academy Award Shortlist for Best Original Score.
-She composed the music to the documentary The Wind Gods (2011) for which she received a second IFMCA award for Best Documentary Score in 2011.
-In 2017 she was hired by director Dean Devlin to compose the score for Geostorm but was laid off after production companies Warner Bros. and Skydance Media hired a new director for the movie's reshoots.
-The same year, composer Danny Elfman hired Toprak to write additional scores for the 2017 DC superhero film, Justice League (Dir.
+Her score for the romantic comedy The Lightkeepers (2009) won the 2010 International Film Music Critics Association (IFMCA) Award for Best Comedy Score and made it to the 2011 Academy Award Shortlist for Best Original Score.
+She composed the score for the documentary The Wind Gods (2011), for which she received a second IFMCA award for Best Documentary Score in 2011.
+In 2017 she was hired by director Dean Devlin to compose the score for Geostorm but left after production companies Warner Bros. and Skydance Media hired a new director for the film's reshoots; she was later replaced by Lorne Balfe.
+The same year, composer Danny Elfman hired Toprak to write additional music for the 2017 DC film Justice League (Dir.
 Zack Snyder).

-Toprak auditioned and pitched a main theme for the film Captain Marvel, which became a hit.
-She is the first woman to ever score a major superhero movie, and the first to compose for a film that made more than $1 billion.
+Toprak auditioned and pitched a main theme for the Marvel Studios film Captain Marvel, making her the first woman to ever score a major superhero film, and the first to compose for a film that made more than $1 billion.

 In 2019 she received a nomination for the World Soundtrack Awards.

-Toprak's other works include the score for the 2018–2019 series, Krypton, prequel to the Superman series; DC's television series, Stargirl; and the HBO limited series, McMillions (2020), for which she was nominated for a Primetime Emmy Award for Original Music Composition for a Documentary Series or Special.
+Toprak's other prominent works include the films The Lost City, Slumberland, Paw Patrol: The Mighty Movie and Lonely Planet, and the television series Krypton, Stargirl, McMillions (for which she was nominated for a Primetime Emmy Award for Original Music Composition for a Documentary Series or Special) and Tomb Raider: The Legend of Lara Croft.
 She is the first Turkish composer to be nominated for an Emmy.
-Her work on the 2018 movie The Tides of Fate earned her the 2019 ASCAP Shirley Walker Award, and also, her third IFMCA Award for Best Original Score for a Documentary Film in 2019.
+Her work on the 2018 film The Tides of Fate earned her the 2019 ASCAP Shirley Walker Award, and also, her third IFMCA Award for Best Original Score for a Documentary Film in 2019.

-In 2022 Amazon picked Toprak to compose and conduct a new theme for its Thursday Night Football telecasts, marking the first time a woman composer wrote an original theme for the National Football League.
+In 2022, Amazon hired Toprak to compose and conduct a new theme for its Thursday Night Football telecasts, marking the first time a female composer wrote an original theme for the National Football League.
 Toprak recorded it at the Ocean Way studio in Nashville with an 70-piece orchestra.
 The new theme was met with wide praise.

+Toprak was nominated twice for a Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media for scoring the video game Avatar: Frontiers of Pandora (2023).

+Toprak scored the orchestral parts of Luminous The Symphony of Us, a fireworks-based nighttime spectacular at EPCOT at Walt Disney World Resort that debuted in 2023.